 We reviewed his paperwork: the duckling was brought in for a possible leg injury.
-The hospital had him under observation for a couple of days but could not find anything wrong.
+The hospital had observed him for a couple of days but couldn’t find anything wrong.
 And here was the kicker: the uninjured duckling couldn’t go back to his family because Florida law prohibited it.
-If the hospital couldn’t find a human caretaker, he would need to be euthanized.
+If the hospital couldn’t find a human caretaker, he would be euthanized.
 There weren’t any local animal rescues taking Muscovies at that time.
-Tonight, this little guy was being released to me in exchange for a quick signature and a thank you.
+Tonight, this little one was being released to me in exchange for a quick signature and a thank you.

-Forty minutes later, we arrived at the house and it was time for the big reveal.
-Hey Bob, you’ll never guess… look what I brought!
-Diogi had already met me at the front door as part of her canine greeting protocol and wanted to see exactly what was in that box.
+Forty minutes later, we arrived home and it was time for the big reveal: “Hey Bob, you’ll never guess… look what I brought!”
+Diogi met me at the front door, as dictated by canine greeting protocol, and wanted to see exactly what was in that box.
 Bob came over and I popped the lid.
 Peeping.
 Cuteness.
-Excited dog jumping up trying to see; thinking I brought her a squeaky toy.
-Not so excited husband.
-“Lucy, you got some splainin’ to do 😂.”
+Excited dog jumping up to see.
+Not-so-excited husband.
+Another duck?

-The why part of the explanation was followed by the where were we going to put him.
-We had a baby play pen in the living room to use for Q since we were getting Diogi used to being alone with Q while we were in other parts of the house.
-Q was over on the couch in his bed box right now watching us.
-I put a clean doggy pee pad at the bottom of the empty pen and placed the little guy inside.
-He started running around and testing his escape plan with the mesh walls.
-He actually climbed up the inside wall and jumped over the top onto the living room carpet.
-I blocked our excited dog and scooped up the duckling.
-This tot was crazy nimble like Spiderman and couldn’t be contained in that pen.
-I thought about the next option.
-I could make a night pen for him using the bathtub in the spare bathroom.
-He couldn’t climb the tub walls.
-I safety-proofed the tub by closing and blocking the drain, made a bed out of pine shavings at one end, and left little dishes of food and water for him at the other end.
-Night light.
-Door closed.
-Peeping.
-Louder peeping the further away I got from the bathroom.
-We waited for him to finally go to sleep.
+The why part of the interrogation was followed by the where and the what the heck were we going to do with him.
+We had a baby play pen in the living room for Q while we were getting Diogi used to being alone with him.
+Q was on the couch in his bed box watching us.
+I put a clean doggy pee pad at the bottom of the empty pen and placed the little duckling inside.
+Immediately he started running around, testing his escape plan.
+We watched, stunned, as he climbed up the pen wall and jumped onto the living room carpet.
+I blocked our excited dog and scooped up the baby duck.
+This tot was crazy nimble, like Spiderman.
+He would most definitely not be contained in that pen.

-It also took a few days to come up with the right name for this duckling.
-Bob and I tried a few ideas but none of them really fit.
-And no, I was not naming him Spidey.
-My friend Deanna came up with the better moniker: Gabby.
-Because he peeped or chattered almost all the time.
-If he was a boy, we could switch his name to Gabe or something like that.
-Gabby stole our hearts, just like Q and Diogi.
-No regrets with these three kiddos!
+Of course, we couldn’t just call him “the new duck.”
+It took a few days to come up with the right name.
+Bob and I tried a few ideas, but none of them really fit.
+(And no, I was not naming him Spidey.)
+Because he peeped or chattered almost all the time, my friend Deanna came up with a better moniker: Gabby.
+We didn’t know his gender then, but once we figured out he was a boy, we started calling him Gabbs or The Gabbster.